Job Position: Baltimore Jewelry Center Instructor

-- You’ll be a flexible worker and nimble thinker in order to meet the demands of a fluctuating studio environment.
+- You’ll be a flexible worker in order to meet the demands of a fluctuating studio environment.

 - You have superb organizational and communication skills.

 - You’re passionate about education and making.
-Your core passion is the metals and jewelry field, and you’re driven to promote and expand access to educational opportunities within the field.
+Your core passion is the metals and jewelry field.

 - You truly enjoy assisting students and other users of a metals and jewelry studio.

 This job includes non-traditional hours (nights and weekends).
-There will be occasional off-site educational events (such as the American Craft Council Show and Artscape), at which you may be asked to work.
+There will be occasional off-site educational events with partnering groups like the Walters Art Museum.
 Attendance at onsite events, like exhibition openings and community potlucks, is strongly encouraged as your schedule allows.